RishitPrabhu/file_organizer/README.md

-# file_organizer
+# File Organizer

+## About
-This is an application which helps you to organise your files.
+This is an application under development which aims to help its user to organise files.
+The language of development is Python.

+## Things to be added
+1. GUI
+2. Custom Save Path